jacquelyn-bradshaw/farm-manager-database/README.md

 A database to enable farmers to manage their farm, the tractors that they own, what crops are planted in which fields and which suppliers stock each product they need.
 SQL files and commands to create a database and tables and insert data.

+## EER diagram

+Diagram showing the table relations in the farm manager database

 ## Create the database

 Run the create database sql file.